Inedo/inedo-docs/BuildMaster/integrations/gitlab/source-control.md

 ### Git-based Operations Differences {#operations-differences}

-Git source repositories are unique in that you can use either a host-specific operation (in this case, `GitHub::Get-Source`) or the generic `Git::GetSource` operation.
-The primary difference is that you'll use project names for GitHub operations, and URLs in the generic operations.
+Git source repositories are unique in that you can use either a host-specific operation (in this case, `GitLab::Get-Source`) or the generic `Git::GetSource` operation.
+The primary difference is that you'll use project names for GitLab operations, and URLs in the generic operations.

-In general, you should prefer GitHub-specific operations, because it's less data to enter and you may eventually move to a self-managed or private instance, which means you'll have to edit the URLs everywhere you entered them.
+In general, you should prefer GitLab-specific operations, because it's less data to enter and you may eventually move to a self-managed or private instance, which means you'll have to edit the URLs everywhere you entered them.

 ## Built-in Git Client vs. Git CLI {#git-cli}